Strongly Coupled Dark Energy Cosmologies yielding large mass Primordial Black Holes: Introduction

+when $\beta$ is is selected to allow for close values of early wDM (see below) and coDM densities.
+Giant BH as those in high--$z$ QSO's could then form through matter accretion, without pushing it to the Eddington limit.
+Moreover, in principle, PBH number density can approach the observed galaxy number, while the late PBH masses depend on individual histories of matter accretion.
+This however requires BH seeds with masses $ \ll 10^7 M_\odot$ (as preferred $m_H$ range, values $\cal O$$(1\, $keV) could be suggested), but immediately rises the question of early cosmic reionization and microlensing.
+We shall further comment on this point later on, but the bulk of this discussion is postponed to further analysis.

-This approach was then deepened in a series of papers: (i) In \cite{bm1}, we proposed an algorithm allowing one to predict the linear evolution of density fluctuations, through all eras and until the present epoch. (ii) In \cite{bmm} the lagrangian approach was deepened, and the possibility of a late interaction screening, due to the coDM field $\psi$ acquiring a Higgs mass, was also envisaged. (iii) In \cite{maccio2015}, N--body simulations of this cosmology, named SCDEW (Strongly Coupled Dark Energy plus Warm DM), were also performed, showing that it performed extremely well when compared with sub--galactic data (MW and M31 satelites, dwarf rotation curves, etc.) that LCDM N--body simulations failed to fit. (iv) It is also important to outline that, in \cite{bm1,bmm,bm2,bm3,bm4} the peculiar evolution of coDM fluctuations, through the radiation dominated era, was outlined.
-In spite of radiation domination, these fluctuations were found to grow with an amplitude $\delta_{co} \propto a^\alpha$ being $\alpha \simeq 1.6$, so rapidly attaining non--linearity.
-Their non--linear behavior was then studied in the spherical top--hat approximation.
-Our findings will be outlined here below.
+Let us now summarize further previous work on these models: (i) In \cite{bm1} fluctuation modes were studied and an algorithm yielding linear transfer functions was described. (ii) In \cite{bmm} the lagrangian approach was deepened, and a late interaction screening, due to the coDM field $\psi$ acquiring a mass at the higgs scale, was also envisaged.
+This is the very mechanism exploited here. (iii) In \cite{maccio2015}, N--body simulations of this cosmology, named SCDEW (Strongly Coupled Dark Energy plus Warm DM), were discussed.
+They showed that, when compared with sub--galactic data (MW and M31 satellites, dwarf rotation curves, etc.), SCDEW performed much better than \LCDM N--body simulations. (iv) A series of papers [\cite{bm1,bmm,bm2,bm3,bm4}] was then dedicated to analyse the peculiar evolution of coDM fluctuations, through the radiation dominated era: In spite of radiation domination, their amplitude fastly increases.
+The numerical algorithm built by \cite{bm1} allows us to follow its growth during horizon crossing, when it is linear but fully relativistic, as well as later on, until the amplitude allows a linear treatment.
+If we describe such growth by a power law $\delta_{co} \propto a^\alpha$, we find an exponent $\alpha \geq 2$ around horizon crossing and until $\delta_{co}$ overcomes its horizon value by 1-1.5 o.o.m.; then the rate of increase softens and we gradually settle on a regime $\alpha \simeq 1.6$, as already envisaged by \cite{amendola2002}.
+A still faster growth is expected when approaching non--linearity; this will occur a suitable time after horizon crossing, whose precise evaluation is made possible by the fair treatment of horizon crossing.
+The very non linear growth regime was then explored by using the spherical top--hat approximation.
+Their findings will be resumed here below.

-It also worth mentioning, as shown in the above works, that the rapid growth of coDM perturbations plays also a significant role in preserving small scale fluctuations of the warm DM (wDM) component which, in SCDEW cosmologies, is supposed to dominate the present DM density, although the warm particle mass $m_w$ is quite small.
+It is also worth mentioning soon that the very rapid growth of coDM perturbations plays a key role in yielding small scale fluctuations of the warm DM (wDM) component which, in SCDEW cosmologies, is supposed to dominate the present DM density, although the warm particle mass $m_w$ is small.
+The relation between wDM and coDM will be furtherly discussed below.